Home School Student

 - Complete the High School Early Enrollment form (PDF)Listeneach semester.
 The form will require a TCC representative's signature, so you'll need to schedule an appointment early and have it signed before you can register for classes.

-- Submit the Financial Responsibility Agreement (FRA) in WebAdvisor (located under the Business Services heading in the student menu).
+- Acknowledge the Financial Responsibility Agreement (FRA) in WebAdvisor.
+(Located under the Business Services menu).

-- Meet course prerequisite requirements before enrolling in a class.
+- Satisfy course prerequisite requirements before enrolling in a class.

 - Complete #NotAnymore online training in your first semester.
 (Failure to do so may result in a block from registering your second semester.)